 1. On-site Conversion

 The success of your email marketing will be directly impacted by how well you optimize your website for email capture.
-It’s also very important to set up your website properly.
+It’s also very important to know how to set up your website properly.

 It’s great to have a lot of website traffic and to set up automated back-end email sequences, but it’s useless if visitors to your website never return.
 Try working with a verified SEO consultant to increase traffic and email signups.